 Christine has worked in the treatment industry since 2015.
 She has worked as a Detox Technician, House Manager, Driver, Support Staff and Quality Compliance Officer before joining the New Leaf team in March of 2020.
 Christine has a passion for helping others and is in the process of furthering her career in the as an Emergency Medical Technician with hope to become a Paramedic.
 She is well established in the Orange County recovery community, and in her freetime enjoys riding horses, snowboarding, enjoying her three beautiful children, and going to the gym.

-Paul Gregory is the Clinical Director at New Leaf Detox and Treatment.
+Paul Gregory is the Director of Case Management at New Leaf Detox and Treatment.
 He graduated with High Honors from Saddleback College with a 4.0 GPA in Alcohol & Drug Studies, and received the Occupational Skills Award for Eating Disorders Studies.
 Paul has worked in the Substance Abuse and Co-Occuring disorders field since 2016.
 He is proud to provide service to those struggling with substance use disorder in order to help rebuild a foundation for their lives.
 In describing his perspective on his job, Paul said, “I love what I do with a passion, and it is my goal to provide each and every person I meet here with an effective and efficient treatment experience that will plant a seed to grow into long-term sobriety.”
 Paul is a Certified Addiction Treatment Counselor (CATC-I), and is eager to continue his career working in the addiction treatment industry.

 Bryce began working in treatment after moving from Denton, Texas in 2015.
 Since then, he has taken on multiple roles during his career in the treatment industry.
 Initially working as an Operations Technician & Detox Technician, he gained experience over the years coordinating care for thousands of individuals seeking treatment in Southern California.
 He has always had a passion for helping others, and believes that working with those suffering from addiction is his calling.
 In his free time, Bryce enjoys running, playing poker, and spending time with friends and family.